 The FTEs in our team are:

 - Growth team lead — that’s me.
 I’m making up hypotheses and looking for insights to generate them from.
 I’m also responsible for engaging with other teams and setting the team’s direction.

 - Scrum master — a person responsible for processes.
 He’s pinging us every day, so we don’t slow down testing; he also helps us deal with things stopping our processes, holds brainstorming sessions, and exercises all other rituals.

-- Two PPC (pay-per-click) specialists running ad campaigns in various channels: VK, Facebook, Instagram, TikTok, and Google Ads.
+- Two PPC (pay-per-click) specialists running ad campaigns in various channels: Facebook, Instagram, TikTok, and Google Ads.

 These are our teammates that we outsource from the marketing team:

 - Marketer is a person with a “fresh view” and the production team lead (the production team is a part of a large marketing team).
 This person only attends our growth meetings, where we share our hypotheses and testing outcomes.
 Marketer can prompt us on how to improve the hypothesis or why it didn’t work out.

 Our views often get blurred, and we get less objective.

 A marketer knows how to work with various marketing channels and suggests channels to test a hypothesis.
 As a production team lead, they should be aware of the hypotheses tested because they will be responsible for scaling them if they work out.